SedELB/CustomDiscordRP/README.md

 Turn on **Run on startup** to launch CustomRP into the tray with monitoring already running whenever Windows starts.
 Switch it back off to disable.

-## How it works

-- `main.py` starts the tray icon, the window, and the background loop.
-- The loop checks running processes every two seconds with psutil and activates the matching profile.
-- `rpc_manager` talks to Discord over its local connection with pypresence and updates the presence.
-- Elapsed time counts from when the presence becomes active, not from when the app launched.

 ## Troubleshooting

 - **Status doesn't appear** — make sure Discord is open and you clicked Start monitoring.
 The tray icon turns red and reads "Discord not detected" when Discord isn't found.